brunokoga/Montevideo/ultimateMagic_dir/spellcastingClassOptions/cleric.md

 Unless otherwise stated, bonuses granted by a variant channeling are sacred bonuses if you channel positive energy or profane bonuses if you channel negative energy.
 If an alternative channeled energy provides a “channel bonus” on rolls or statistics, the bonus is +1, increasing to +2 at cleric level 5 and for every 5 cleric levels thereafter (to a maximum of +5).
 Likewise, a “channel penalty” is initially –1, increasing to –2 at cleric level 5 and every 5 cleric levels thereafter (to a maximum of –5).

 A character who has the channel energy ability from a class other than cleric may use these variant channeling rules if the class's abilities are tied to serving a deity.
-For example, paladins can select alternative channeling abilities if they serve a deity, as can oracles with the Life mystery (as they serve many deities), but necromancer wizards cannot.
+For example, paladins can select alternative channeling abilities if they serve a deity, as can oracles with the Life mystery (as they serve many deities, but necromancer wizards cannot.

 The following is a list of example portfolios and the variant channeling abilities available to each.

-**Air/Sky/Wind** : _Heal_—Creatures gain a channel bonus on [Acrobatics](skills/acrobatics#_acrobatics) and [Fly](skills/fly#_fly) checks, saving throws against wind effects, and effects with the air descriptor until the end of your next turn. _Harm_—Creatures are buffeted with wind until the end of your next turn; this wind gives them a channel penalty on ranged attacks, and their movement is halved if they move toward you.
+**Air/Sky/Wind** : _Heal_—Creatures gain a channel bonus on [Acrobatics](skill_dir/acrobatics#_acrobatics and [Fly](skill_dir/fly#_fly checks, saving throws against wind effects, and effects with the air descriptor until the end of your next turn. _Harm_—Creatures are buffeted with wind until the end of your next turn; this wind gives them a channel penalty on ranged attacks, and their movement is halved if they move toward you.

 **Ale/Wine** : _Heal_—Creatures ignore the nauseated and sickened conditions, as well as ability damage and drain from poison, until the end of your next turn.
 This does not bring back to life creatures killed by Constitution damage. _Harm_—Creatures are nauseated for 1 round.

-**Art/Music** : _Heal_—Creatures gain a channel bonus on [Perform](skills/perform#_perform) checks and on saving throws against illusions, sonic effects, and language-dependent effects for 1 minute. _Harm_—Creatures take a channel penalty on saving throws against illusions, sonic effects, and language-dependent effects for 1 minute.
+**Art/Music** : _Heal_—Creatures gain a channel bonus on [Perform](skill_dir/perform#_perform checks and on saving throws against illusions, sonic effects, and language-dependent effects for 1 minute. _Harm_—Creatures take a channel penalty on saving throws against illusions, sonic effects, and language-dependent effects for 1 minute.

 **Battle/Wrath** : _Heal_—Creatures gain a channel bonus on weapon damage and critical hit confirmation rolls until the end of your next turn. _Harm_—Creatures take a channel penalty on weapon damage and critical hit confirmation rolls until the end of your next turn.

-**Beauty/Love/Lust** : _Heal_—Creatures gain a channel bonus on saving throws against charm effects and abilities based on fascination or physical attractiveness (such as a nymph's blinding beauty and stunning glance abilities) for 1 minute. _Harm_—Creatures gain a channel penalty on saving throws against charm effects and effects that fascinate for 1 minute.
+**Beauty/Lov_dir/Lust** : _Heal_—Creatures gain a channel bonus on saving throws against charm effects and abilities based on fascination or physical attractiveness (such as a nymph's blinding beauty and stunning glance abilities for 1 minute. _Harm_—Creatures gain a channel penalty on saving throws against charm effects and effects that fascinate for 1 minute.

-**Bravery/Valor** : _Heal_—Creatures affected by fear may attempt another saving throw and receive a channel bonus on the roll.
+**Braver_dir/Valor** : _Heal_—Creatures affected by fear may attempt another saving throw and receive a channel bonus on the roll.
 A creature unaffected by fear gains a channel bonus to its Armor Class until the end of your next turn and on its attack roll if it makes a charge attack before your next turn. _Harm_—This works like a standard channel (not halved).

-**Cities** : _Heal_—Creatures gain a channel bonus on attack rolls when flanking and to Armor Class when flanked until the end of your next turn. _Harm_—All creatures' squares and threatened areas are treated as difficult terrain until the start of your next turn (these areas move with the creatures rather than being fixed in place at the time of the channeling).
-Until the end of your next turn, creatures gain a channel penalty on [Acrobatics](skills/acrobatics#_acrobatics) checks and overrun attempts to move through these squares.
+**Cities** : _Heal_—Creatures gain a channel bonus on attack rolls when flanking and to Armor Class when flanked until the end of your next turn. _Harm_—All creatures' squares and threatened areas are treated as difficult terrain until the start of your next turn (these areas move with the creatures rather than being fixed in place at the time of the channeling.
+Until the end of your next turn, creatures gain a channel penalty on [Acrobatics](skill_dir/acrobatics#_acrobatics checks and overrun attempts to move through these squares.

 **Contracts/Oaths** : _Heal_—Creatures gain a channel bonus on saves against compulsion effects until the end of your next turn. _Harm_—Creatures gain a channel penalty on saving throws against compulsions until the end of your next turn.

 **Darkness** : _Heal_—Creatures gain low-light vision until the end of your next turn.
-At cleric level 5, they gain darkvision 30 feet as well, increasing this range by 30 feet for every 5 cleric levels thereafter. _Harm_—The illumination level in the area drops by 1 step, as _ [darkness](spells/darkness#_darkness)_, for 1 minute.
+At cleric level 5, they gain darkvision 30 feet as well, increasing this range by 30 feet for every 5 cleric levels thereafter. _Harm_—The illumination level in the area drops by 1 step, as _ [darkness](spell_dir/darkness#_darkness)_, for 1 minute.
 At cleric level 10, the light level drops by 2 steps.
 At cleric level 15, it drops by 3 steps, and areas of dim light or darkness become supernaturally dark (even creatures with darkvision cannot see within it).

 **Death** : _Heal_—Creatures gain a channel bonus on stabilization checks when dying and on saves against death effects for 1 minute. _Harm_—Creatures gain a channel penalty on stabilization checks when dying for 1 minute, and subtract the channel penalty from all healing magic, fast healing, and regeneration.

 **Destruction** : _Heal_—Creatures gain a channel bonus on attack and damage rolls against objects, CMB for sunder attempts, and Strength checks to break objects until the end of your next turn. _Harm_—Unattended objects take full channel damage (not half).

-**Disease** : _Heal_—Creatures heal a number of points of ability damage to one ability score (your choice) equal to your channel bonus. _Harm_—Creatures are sickened until the end of your next turn, plus a number of rounds equal to your channel penalty.
-At cleric level 10, you may select one creature as the target of a _ [contagion](spells/contagion#_contagion)_ in addition to the effects of the channeled energy.
-At cleric level 20, all creatures in the area are subject to _ [contagion](spells/contagion#_contagion)_ in addition to the effects of the channeled energy.
+**Disease** : _Heal_—Creatures heal a number of points of ability damage to one ability score (your choice equal to your channel bonus. _Harm_—Creatures are sickened until the end of your next turn, plus a number of rounds equal to your channel penalty.
+At cleric level 10, you may select one creature as the target of a _ [contagion](spell_dir/contagion#_contagion_ in addition to the effects of the channeled energy.
+At cleric level 20, all creatures in the area are subject to _ [contagion](spell_dir/contagion#_contagion_ in addition to the effects of the channeled energy.

 **Dreams** : _Heal_—Creatures affected by sleep effects may attempt another saving throw and apply the channel bonus on the roll.
-Willingly sleeping creatures gain a channel bonus on saving throws and [Perception](skills/perception#_perception) checks for up to 8 hours (this bonus ends if the creature awakens). _Harm_—Creatures gain a channel penalty on [Perception](skills/perception#_perception) checks and saving throws against exhaustion, fatigue, and sleep effects for 1 minute.
+Willingly sleeping creatures gain a channel bonus on saving throws and [Perception](skill_dir/perception#_perception) checks for up to 8 hours (this bonus ends if the creature awakens. _Harm_—Creatures gain a channel penalty on [Perception](skill_dir/perception#_perception checks and saving throws against exhaustion, fatigue, and sleep effects for 1 minute.

 **Earth** : _Heal_—Creatures gain a DR 1/adamantine until the end of your next turn.
 This DR improves by 1 at 5th level and every 5 levels thereafter.
 This does not allow recipients to overcome DR/adamantine with their own attacks. _Harm_—All squares in the area are treated as difficult terrain for 1 minute.

-**Envy** : _Heal_—Creatures gain a channel bonus on disarm and steal combat maneuvers, [Bluff](skills/bluff#_bluff) checks, and [Sleight of Hand](skills/sleightOfHand#_sleight-of-hand) checks for 1 minute. _Harm_—Creatures must attempt a steal combat maneuver on their next turn against an adjacent enemy.
+**Envy** : _Heal_—Creatures gain a channel bonus on disarm and steal combat maneuvers, [Bluff](skill_dir/bluff#_bluff checks, and [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand) checks for 1 minute. _Harm_—Creatures must attempt a steal combat maneuver on their next turn against an adjacent enemy.
 This is a compulsion effect.

-**Farming** : _Heal_—Creatures ignore fatigue (but not exhaustion) for 1 minute.
+**Farming** : _Heal_—Creatures ignore fatigue (but not exhaustion for 1 minute.
 The healing effect is enhanced for plant creatures. _Harm_—The damage effect is enhanced for plant creatures.
 Creatures are fatigued, as if experiencing starvation.

 **Fate** : _Heal_—Creatures gain a channel bonus on one d20 roll made during their next readied action as long as it is taken before the end of your next turn. _Harm_—Creatures gain a channel penalty on ability checks and skill checks for 1 minute.